pantheon-systems/documentation/source/content/guides/local-development/05-lando-wordpress.md

   The only difference between this and `lando init` is that defining the source as Pantheon allows you to skip some prompts.

-1. Paste a Pantheon machine token you created for Lando when prompted.
+1. Paste the Pantheon machine token you created for Lando when prompted.
 Note that most Terminal emulators use **CTRL/Command + V** to paste, and you will not see any characters added, `*` or otherwise.

 1. Choose the Pantheon site you want to pull from to create your local site.